smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

         SPADE
     }

-The following defines an :ref:`enum` shape with traits:
+Syntactic sugar can be used to assign an :ref:`enumvalue-trait` to an enum member.
+The following example defines an enum shape with custom values and
+traits:

 .. code-block:: smithy